Low-interest rate keeps markets calm

 Watch the shortened version of the discussion of Mr. Hekster and Angie Lau on "Bloomberg Markets Middle East":

-- True Partner joins in-person Global Volatility Summit in Tokyo 2023
+- True Partner’s co-CIO speaking at the Global Volatility Summit Tokyo